Investments growth icon

 What is ISA season?

-ISA season is a time when many providers offer their most competitive ISA rates in an attempt to entice customers looking to use up the last of their allowance before the end of the tax-year.
-Equally, providers may also be looking to attract ‘early-bird’ savers wanting to get their £20,000 ISA allowance invested quickly at the start of a new tax-year.
+ISA season is a time when many providers launch new products or offer their most competitive rates in an attempt to entice customers looking to use up the last of their allowance before the tax-year ends.

 When is ISA season?

-There are no set dates for ISA season; it typically occurs annually throughout March and April as one tax-year ends (5 April) and another begins (6 April).
+While there are no set dates for ISA season, it typically occurs annually throughout March and April as one tax-year ends (5 April) and another begins (6 April).
 However, it can start as early as February depending on the state of the savings market and customer appetite.

 Why is ISA season important for your savings?

-ISA season is a helpful reminder to ‘use or lose’ the last of your annual allowance before the tax-year ends.
-Any remaining allowance can’t be carried across into the next tax-year, which means you could be missing out on the chance to maximise tax-free interest on your savings.
+ISA season is a helpful reminder to ‘use or lose’ your annual allowance before the tax-year ends; as any outstanding amount can’t be carried across into the next tax-year, failing to use your allowance could mean missing out on tax-free interest on your savings.

 When moving funds from one ISA to another, it’s important to use an ISA transfer to retain your tax-free benefits and to avoid using up your ISA allowance unnecessarily.